Buck Danny: The Cold War by Hubinon and Charlier 1954–1979

 Similarly, although playing in the midst of the Cold War after Korea, Buck Danny never directly engaged either the Soviet Union nor any of the Eastern Bloc states.
 Charlier rightly felt that his readers wanted their hero in far-away adventurous-sounding places, not their own backyard.
 Buck Danny never battled the Soviet Bloc military either: the adversaries of the Cold War Years were invariably criminal organizations, most of them employing or headed by Lady X. Even the occasional spy rings that appear do not steal military secrets out of duty or ideology; their aim is invariably to sell them to the highest bidder.
 When (usually fictional) foreign countries are involved, they are either headed by megalomaniacal small-time dictators, or by a puppet government installed to give credibility to the pirates or drug lords financing them.

 The pace of the series was still furious (30 albums in 25 years) and could only be achieved by continuously turning out one page a week year round.
 On top of that, from 1959 to 1979, Hubinon and Charlier also made the pirate strip Barbe Rouge ('Redbeard') for the new Franco-Belgian comics magazine Pilote.
 The workload was enormous, especially for Hubinon, who did all the drawing.
 Still, the albums quickly came to display the high level of realism that would be a trademark of the series ever since.
 And somehow Hubinon still found time to write and draw stories on his own.
 Just before his death, he published one album of the pirate series La Mouette (The Seagull) which he both drew and scripted.

-In terms of layout, one page still consisted of four strips of panels, but the ordening of the panels became more loose.
+In terms of layout, one page still consisted of four strips of panels, but the ordering of the panels became more loose.
 Actually, the layout was that of two half-pages.
 In most cases, each half-page would display two strips of equal size, but variations in strip height were possible and wide-shots taking up the whole half-page were not unheard of.
 The occasional 'instructional' panel with aircraft stats disappeared, but maps or schematics still showed up from time to time.

 Victor Hubinon died in 1979, shortly after finishing album 39 and for several years it looked as if with the death of the artist, after 32 years, the series had ended for good.